ICI3D/ICI3D.github.io/daidd/index.md

 - 10:30-11:00 Morning break
 - 11:00-12:30 Lecture/discussion and/or tutorial
 - 12:30-2:00 Lunch break
-- 3:00-3:30 Lecture/discussion and/or tutorial
+- 2:00-3:30 Lecture/discussion and/or tutorial
-- 3:15-3:45 Afternoon break
+- 3:30-4:00 Afternoon break
-- 3:45-5:00 Lecture/discussion and/or tutorial
-- 5:00-6:00 Exercise or working session
+- 4:00-6:00 Exercise and/or working session
 - 6:00-8:00 Dinner break (dinner is served at 7)
 - 8:00-9:00 Working session, feedback session, or social activity

 The Clinic will begin at 16:00 on Sunday afternoon.
 There will be a mid-session evaluation on Wednesday evening.
-The Clinic will officially end by 14:00 on Saturday. **The full schedule for DAIDD {{page.year}} is not yet available.**
+The Clinic will officially end by 14:00 on Saturday. **The full schedule for DAIDD {{page.year}} will be available via the Clinic website approximately 1 month before the Clinic.**

 Schedules from previous years: